codeigniter4/CodeIgniter4/user_guide_src/source/installation/installing_composer.rst

     composer update

-If you want to compare the latest framework structure for non-system directory (app, public, etc), you can update with `--prefer-source`:
+If you want to compare the latest framework source structure for non-system directory (app, public, etc), you can update with `--prefer-source`:

+    composer update codeigniter4/framework --prefer-source

+If `--prefer-source` doesn't automatically update to pull latest framework source structure, you can remove first:

-    composer update --prefer-source
+    rm -rf vendor/codeigniter4/framework && composer update codeigniter4/framework --prefer-source

 If you used the "--no-dev" option when you created the project, it would be appropriate to do so here too, i.e. ``composer update --no-dev``.